softwarefactory-project/sf-docs/docs/user/gerritbot_user.rst

 =============================================

-Once the service is running (see :ref:`operator configuration <gerritbot-operator>`), you can configure the irc channels to get notification:
+Once the service is running (see :ref:`operator configuration <gerritbot-operator>`), you can configure the irc channels to send notifications to:

-* git clone the config-repository
+* clone the config repository with git
-* add a new file or edit one in config/gerritbot directory:
+* add a new file or edit one in the **config/gerritbot** directory:

 .. code-block:: yaml